Bietola/5mincode/_drafts/metafunctions.md

 ## The useless personal introduction

-This post shouldn't exist.
+This series of posts shouldn't exist.
 The only thing that brought it into this unforgiving world is its writer's complete lack of summarization skills.
 This also happens to be the same particular type of incompetence that filled the writer's sad life with unfinished libraries and frameworks, preventing the fulfillment of his only one and true desire: a finished project.

-Broken dreams aside (hard thing to do really...), like what happens when code is refactored out into a library, this post was made to be referred to when an explanation of the current formalities and underworkings of metafunctions (as of C++17, at least) is required.
+Broken dreams aside (hard thing to do really...), like what happens when code is refactored out into a library, these posts were made to be referred to when an explanation of the current formalities and underworkings of metafunctions (as of C++17, at least) is required.

 Let me begin with claiming that I am no expert, and that I too have learned all of this from an assortment of books, talks and tutorials, of which I will try to refer to as hard as possible.
-The objective of this post is to take this assortment, turn into a somewhat logical "theory of metafunctions" and *bang*, offer it to the world to read.
+My objective here is to take this assortment, turn into a somewhat logical "theory of metafunctions" and *bang*, offer it to the world to read.
 What could possibly go wrong?

 So, let's begin!

+## So much posts

+As of now, here are the topics I would like to cover:

+* **this post**: Understanding of metafunction syntax for compile-time value/type manipulation.
+* **work in progress**: Manipulating something that is neither a type, nor a value: ~~*black magic*~~ *invalid state*, occasionally (but not exclusively) using the power of a C++ exclusive feature: *SFINAE*.
+* **in the future**: Creating a rudimentary "*meta-stl*" with compile-time containers and algorithms.
+* **in the future**: Study of already existing metafunction-based libraries.

 ## Giants and Shoulders

-As promised, here's a list of resources you might also use for learning about metafuncitons (apart from this post, that is).
+As promised, here's a list of resources you might also use for learning about metafunctions (apart from this post, that is).

 * [Modern C++ Design](https://en.wikipedia.org/wiki/Modern_C%2B%2B_Design)
   Considered by some the ante-litteram manifesto of TMP.
-That said, this is not really something you should read if you wanted to achieve anything practical... take it as a history lesson on how things used to be done back then, when TMP was still considered a (controversially) lucky accident.
-Still has some useful insights on policy-based design in and of itself.
+That said, this is not really something you should read if you want to achieve anything practical... take it as a history lesson on how things used to be done back then, when TMP was still considered a (controversially) lucky accident.
+Still has some useful insights on policy-based design (a programming style invented by the author) in and of itself.
 * [Write Template Metaprogramming Expressively](https://www.fluentcpp.com/2017/06/02/write-template-metaprogramming-expressively/)
   A nice case study on how to use TMP to implement contract-like capabilities (that is, in short, functions that check if certain types fit a given expression).
 Also covers some of the machinery behind metafunctions, *void_t*, and TMP in general.
 * [Modern Template Metaprogramming, a Compendium](https://www.youtube.com/watch?v=Am2is2QCvxY)
-  A very complete cppcon talk by one of the fathers of C++ templates... what could you want more?
+  A very complete cppcon talk by one of the fathers of C++ templates. what could you want more?
 For me, this was a more complete overview of what the above post refers to as *"low-level TMP"*.
 Also covers how the C++ standard evolved over the years to simplify certain TMP paradigms (such as typetraits), even though there is still much room for improvement (*read previous post for details*).
 * [Practical C++ Metaprogramming](https://www.researchgate.net/publication/323994820_Practical_C_Metaprogramming)
   A very deep, very recent, diehard dive into modern C++ metaprogramming (think encapsulating-variadic-parameter-packs-into-tuples kind of diehard), all while tackling practical problems.
 As I read this, I kept thinking about Alexandrescu's older book **Modern C++ Design** and the limitations that its author had to face back then.
 The two books try to implement similar tools, but what initially required esoteric hacks now seems to smoothly roll out of the standard library.
 * [How to Make SFINAE Pretty](https://www.fluentcpp.com/2018/05/15/make-sfinae-pretty-1-what-value-sfinae-brings-to-code/)
   Yes, another **Fluent C++** post (I love that site, if you can't already tell).
 As it always is with Jonathan, the article is aimed at simplifying yet another abstruse C++ concept.
 It just happens to be that the topic treated is essential to TMP.
 * [Your Own Type Predicate](https://akrzemi1.wordpress.com/2017/12/02/your-own-type-predicate/)
   Admittedly a post that made me click about a lot of stuff, most prominently *SFINAE* and its relation to *void_t*'s required existence to implement contracts as of C++17.
-All in all a very pragmatic and eye-opening introduction to metafunctions and some of their uses and my go-to post when I need a review (apart from my own, of course).
+All in all a very pragmatic and eye-opening introduction to metafunctions and some of their uses.
+Also my go-to post when I need a review (apart from my own, of course).

 ## How metafunctions work